 Where do we stand

-The RMRP was ﬁrst developed in 2018 (implemented throughout 2019) as a strategic regional response plan and advocacy tool to support country and sub-regional operations and to ensure the most pressing humanitarian, protection and integration needs of refugees and migrants from Venezuela, as well as those of host communities, were met.
+The RMRP was ﬁrst developed in 2018 as a strategic regional response plan and advocacy tool to support country and sub-regional operations and to ensure the most pressing humanitarian, protection and integration needs of refugees and migrants from Venezuela, as well as those of host communities, were met.

 Since its first iteration, the RMRP has served to mobilize some USD 1.55 billion to bring about positive change to the lives of vulnerable refugees and migrants from Venezuela as well as affected host communities, while strengthening national capacities of public institutions, also through the convening of the donor community in three International Donors’ Conferences (in 2019, 2020 and 2021).

 The RMRP 2022 prioritizes accountability and transparency, including through the use of a number of publicly available tools to monitor and report on activities implemented and funds received under the response.
 For the first time, in 2022, the RMRP will also include a results framework linked to the UN Sustainable Development Goals (SDGs) to measure the impact and effectiveness of assistance provided by R4V actors.
 Meanwhile, activities and people reached by R4V partners will continue to be reported monthly through public databases, such as the 5Ws dashboard available on R4V.info, and funds received by R4V partners in support of the RMRP 2022 will be reported using UN-OCHA’s Financial Tracking Service (FTS).
 All activities and partners of the RMRP 2022 are searchable in the RMRP Activity Explorer.

 1. Provide and improve safe and dignified access to essential goods and critical services in synergy with sustainable development assistance.

 2. Enhance the prevention and mitigation of protection risks, and respond to corresponding needs through supporting the protection environment in affected countries.